-Under the no action alternative impacts associated with 11e.(2) wastes will be associated with CAP activities: pumping water from the CAP pumpback wells, as described in the project's annual CAP reports, from the upper portion of the Battle Spring Aquifer to the existing tailings impoundment.
-A de minimis amount of 11e.(2) byproduct is also generated under standby operations from environmental and human health monitoring activities.
+Under the no-action alternative, the actions of the licensee would be uncertain.
+If the facility were to continue to function in a standby mode under a possession-only license, there would be no changes to waste management impacts over current conditions and practices.
+Impacts associated with 11e.(2) wastes would be associated with CAP activities: pumping water from the CAP pumpback wells, as described in the Project's annual CAP reports, from the upper portion of the Battle Spring Aquifer to the existing tailings impoundment.
+A de minimis amount of 11e.(2) byproduct would also be generated under standby operations from cleanup and maintenance activities and environmental and human health monitoring activities.
+These conditions and practices would continue through the periods of either standby or decommissioning.